My Games Page

 This field shows what system(s) the Creator has specified are being played in this game.
 The Creator can edit the Playing list by clicking into the text field and choosing popular systems from the drop-down that appears.

 If you don't see your preferred system listed, choose Other Games.
-This list of available popular games are updated on a quarterly basis and if a game system surges in popularity, it gets added.
+This list of available popular games are updated on a quarterly basis.
+If a game system surges in popularity, the game gets added.

 Only the first two systems alphabetically will be shown in a Looking For Group listing, so be sure to only choose two if you'll be using that system to find players.